phillipbarron/history-api/README.md

-# History API response mocks
+# Proposal for History API

-These are propsed History API response mocks
+These can form the mockm responses for dev testing - we would expect some variation however this is likely to be modest.

 ### Event Structure